 It is academic misconduct to impersonate someone or to allow oneself to be impersonated, in writing, digitally, or in person in class, in a test or examination, in connection with any type of course assignment or requirement, or in connection with any other University requirement.
 Both the impersonator and the person impersonated may be accused of academic misconduct.

-vi) Falsification or Unauthorized Modification of an Academic Record

-It is academic misconduct to falsify, fabricate, or in any other way modify an examination/test, transcript, grade, letter of recommendation, permission form, admission form, continuance form or other academic document, including, but not limited to, one or more of the following:
+vi) Falsification or Unauthorized Modification of an Academic Record recommendation, permission form, admission form, continuance form or other academic document, including, but not limited to, one or more of the following: - making false claims or statements;